savchenko/windows10/README.md

     Set-Alias -Name update -Value sudo_updatecmd
     ```
-1. Now, when you'd like to update Windows, just run `update` from the PS.
+1. Now, when you'd like to update Windows, run `update` from the PS.
    This would request for an elevated session, temporarily allow svchost to communicate, download and install necessary packages and finally turn the blocker rule back on.